surma/surma.dev/content/things/h2setup.md

 ### Go

-You need Go >= 1.6 (in beta, soon to be released).
+You need Go >= 1.6.
 From that point on, the standard library’s `net/http` package will automatically use HTTP/2 for TLS-enabled servers.

 ``` Go
 package main